gluxon/node-vapix/README.md

 Status
 ------------
+1-22-13: Basic image download refined, no longer need to concatenate chunks on frontend.
+Moving from alpha status to beta.
-As of January 21st, 2013, only a basic image download works.
+1-21-13: Only a basic image download works.